holdfenytolvaj/pogi/docs/index.md

 ## pgdb
 **pgdb** is an easy to use postgreDB handler for javascript, built on top of [pg.js](https://github.com/brianc/node-postgres) (and inherited few things from [MassiveJS](https://github.com/robconery/massive-js)).
-Supporting connection pooling, transaction, typescript, async-await, custom logger, executable sql files and built with a lot of sensible default.
+Supporting connection pooling, transaction, typescript, async-await, assignable logger, stream, executable sql files and built with a lot of sensible default.

 It is not a full-featured ORM, it is rather aligned with KISS.
 Therefore no initial definitions needed.
 It rather runs some initial queries